How to Troubleshoot the Ice Maker

 - Water filter needs to be replaced

 Is the ice maker turned on?

-- Food in crisper drawers to freeze
+- Food in crisper drawers may freeze

 Is the ice maker jammed?

+First, ensure that ice is not jammed in the ejector arm of the ice maker.
+Remove jammed ice from the ejector arm using only a plastic utensil so the ice maker is not damaged.
+This will likely resolve the issue.
 Because the ice may not be completely frozen yet, when the harvest fingers try to harvest the ice cubes, the fingers bring up icy water that attaches to the stripper.
 This icy water can then freeze on the stripper during the next cycle causing an ice bridge.
 This ice bridge will cause the harvest fingers to jam.

 Does your water filter need to be replaced?